 You only get a handful of templates to pick from, so if you'd rather spend time agonizing over a choice of hundreds, then Carbonmade perhaps isn't for you.
 Once you're in, the site builder has one of the best workflows we've seen, letting you easily create projects and pages, and get your pictures uploaded to the site.

 It's one of those interfaces that you really don't need an instruction manual to get around.
 Everything from the published/unpublished status of your pages, to the use of thumbnails for navigation, is simple to configure.
 The customization tweaks you've got, like the option to drop in a logo or a favicon, are all well chosen too.
-There is also a neat communication tool called Carbonmade Messages, that lets you interact with all the people interested in your work.
+There are some neat extras like the Carbonmade Messages (which lets you interact with all the people interested in your work) or the ability to connect your custom domain.
+Additionally, If you have a Dropbox account, you can upload files directly from there.

 You don't get anything in the way of advanced features, like online sales or pages with password protection, but not everyone needs those anyway – if you'd rather get your site up, get it looking good, and then get on with your photography, Carbonmade is definitely worth a look.